beryllium-org/OS/README.md

  - Seeed XIAO nRF52840 (Sense)<br />

 But it can probably run on many more.<br />
-The only real limiting factor should be ram, as about 100k are needed for the system function.<br />
+The only real limiting factor should be ram, as about 70k (usable under circuitpython) are needed.<br />
 <i>(If you have gotten it running on an unsupported board, feel free to pr a configuration folder)</i><br />

 ## Installation / Updating